Terragrunt configuration is defined in a terragrunt.hcl

 block of all configurations in the tree

-The results of this pass are then used to build the dependency graph of the modules in the tree.
-Once the graph is constructed, Terragrunt will loop through the modules and run the specified command.
-It will then revert to the single configuration parsing order specified above for each module as it runs the command.
+The results of this pass are then used to build the dependency graph of the units in the stack.
+Once the graph is constructed, Terragrunt will loop through the units and run the specified command.
+It will then revert to the single configuration parsing order specified above for each unit as it runs the command.

 This allows Terragrunt to avoid resolving dependency

-on modules that haven’t been applied yet when doing a clean deployment from scratch with run-all apply
+on units that haven’t been applied yet when doing a clean deployment from scratch with run-all apply

 .